nywinewench/nywinewench.github.io/resume.md

 ##### November 2017–Present

 * Manage website content; write, edit, and process content for the Wineries Association website and its associated sites
-* Use analytics and SEO to optimize traffic and user experience
 * Coordinate marketing projects benefitting the Wineries Association and the Willamette Valley wine industry
+* Manage organization's print publications and communications to the public and membership

 ### Harvest Crew Member, [Alexana Winery](https://www.alexanawinery.com/)